galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 where I have used a [1-norm](https://en.wikipedia.org/wiki/Norm_(mathematics)#Taxicab_norm_or_Manhattan_norm) to collapse the weights vector in the denominator into a scalar.
 Indeed, we can recognize this as being a [scalar projection](https://en.wikipedia.org/wiki/Scalar_projection#Definition_in_terms_of_a_and_b).
 We'll return to that point soon.

+#### Can we weight six ways to sunday to get the right answer?

+Dr. Carter suggests that we can weight as much as we like and we will not get the right answer.

+Even if I have a [unbiased estimator](https://en.wikipedia.org/wiki/Bias_of_an_estimator) of the expected value of a [continuous random variable](https://en.wikipedia.org/wiki/Random_variable#Continuous_random_variable), it will still [almost-never](https://en.wikipedia.org/wiki/Almost_surely) equal the population parameter exactly.
+This is due to sampling variation, and that will be lurking in real applications whether you use weighted averages or not.

+Remember I mentioned that weighted averages can be represented as scalar projections?
+Well, we can ask what range of values we can obtain for $\bar x_{\vec w}$ assuming that $\vec x$ is fixed and we can choose any $\vec w$ we like as long as $\vec \cdot \vec w = 1$.

 #### Are weighted averages about non-normality?

 Given a sample of real numbers $x_1, \ldots, x_n$ and (non-negative) weights $w_1, \ldots, w_n$ the quantity is always defined.
 It doesn't matter if we're talking about normal distributions, Poisson distributions, or some other distribution whose support is a subset of the real numbers.